 - Increased risk and severity of long-term diseases or conditions, such as high blood pressure and heart disease

-One big problem is that medical professionals with the VA aren’t often listing insomnia as a serious condition of its own, and it’s not always brought up as something to really pay attention to.
-Furthermore, most veterans consider insomnia “normal”, as they probably experienced fluctuating and poor sleep, and rough rest/sleep conditions from years in training and service, so they don’t report it or take it as seriously as they should.
+A big problem is medical professionals with the VA aren’t often listing insomnia as a serious condition of its own, and it’s not always brought up as something to really pay attention to.
+Furthermore, most veterans consider suffering from this condition as “normal”, due to most likely having experienced fluctuating and poor sleep, and rough rest/sleep conditions from years in training and service.
+This leads to the condition being underreported or not taken as seriously as it should.

 Of the 57-93% of veterans that are actually suffering from insomnia, the studies show only 3% of veterans using VA healthcare are reported as suffering from sleep problems!
 This is a huge gap and definitely needs to be addressed by the VA and medical professionals.
 Insomnia is not something to be taken lightly.

 Service Member Sleep Disorders

 A University of Texas Health Science Center at San Antonio study showed that from 2005-2019, insomnia diagnoses increased 45-fold, and sleep apnea 30-fold amongst US Military members.
 The research is based on searching for medical codes for insomnia and sleep apnea in the medical records of active duty Marines, Army, Air Force and Navy.